trevortylerlee/yesterdays-note/README.md

 **Why do I have to set the template file manually?**

 Obsidian doesn't offer a way to directly retrieve the template file used for creating daily notes.
-Due to this limitation, my plugin can't automatically detect the template file, so you need to set it manually.
+Due to this limitation, the plugin can't automatically detect the template file so you need to set it manually.

 **Yesterday's note isn't using the correct template file**